talkheadai/talkhead-subnet/README.md

 ---
 ## About

 TalkHead is a Bittensor subnet that incentivizes miners to generate high-quality, lip-synced talking-head video clips from text plus a reference image (and optional voice profile).
-Validators evaluate realism, identity preservation, and latency, then set on-chain weights based on the composite score.
+Validators evaluate realism and identity preservation, then apply a latency bonus after quality scoring before setting on-chain weights.

 The repo ships both the blockchain-facing neurons (miner/validator) and the off-chain services used to generate and score videos.